cyboy1337/Spotify-Streaming-Analytics-SQL-PowerBI/README.md

 **Portfolio Project 2 - SQL & Power BI - Spotify Streaming Analytics**

-In this end-to-end **Business Intelligence** project, I imported a multi-table Spotify streaming dataset into **MySQL**, performed business analysis using SQL, created reusable SQL Views for **KPIs and analytical reporting**, and visualized the results in an interactive Power BI dashboard.
+In this end-to-end **Business Intelligence** project, I imported a multi-table Spotify streaming dataset into **MySQL**, performed business analysis using SQL, created reusable SQL Views for **KPIs and analytical reporting**, and visualized the results in an **interactive Power BI dashboard**.
 The objective of this project is to demonstrate how SQL can be used to transform raw streaming data into meaningful business insights while leveraging Power BI as a visualization and reporting tool.

 # Project Guide